Dexter (TV series): Association with real crimes

 British teenager Steven Miles, 17, was sentenced to 25 years in prison on October 2, 2014, for stabbing and dismembering his girlfriend Elizabeth Rose Thomas, 17, in Oxted, Surrey.
 Police discovered Thomas' body on January 24, 2014, and determined the cause of death to be a stab wound to the back.
 Miles was arrested on suspicion of murder.
 Miles pled guilty to the crime on September 9.
 According to Surrey Police, Miles had dismembered Thomas' body following her death, wrapping up limbs in plastic wrap, and had attempted to clean up the crime scene before he was found by a family member.
 Miles had been reported to be obsessed with the television series Dexter.
 Miles reportedly had an alter ego named Ed, whom Miles claims made him carry out the murder.

-In New Orleans, Louisiana, 34-year-old Benjamin Beale was arrested after police discovered a decapitated body inside a freezer in a painted bus on January 11, 2022, whose body was confirmed to be Julia Dardar over a week later, who was the missing mother of two children.
-They even discovered a grim Dexter profile painting with guns and knives, as this murder was inspired by the "Ice Truck Killer" from the show's first season.
+On January 11, 2022, in New Orleans, Louisiana, 34-year-old Benjamin Beale was arrested after police discovered a decapitated body inside a freezer in a painted bus.
+The body was confirmed, over a week later, to be that of Julia Dardar, a missing mother of two children.
+Investigators soon discovered a Dexter profile painting with guns and knives.

-On May 18, 2022, in Delhi, India, 28-year-old Aaftab Ameen Poonawala strangled his live-in partner Shraddha Walkar after a heated argument, killing her.
-He chopped her body into 35 pieces and stored it in a large refrigerator, disposing of the pieces in a nearby forest over the next 18 days.
-The murder was inspired by the show.